 Horsepower was a special project which portrayed my friend Laura Klock.
 Laura’s charity Helping with Horsepower provides a great service to at-risk children and I thought this beautiful setting would do her and the horses justice.

-In David’s words, “After the insanity of the early summer of 2013 (creating two special 110th anniversary pieces for Harley-Davidson, traveling, etc), I forced myself to slow down for a moment when considering my Sturgis commemorative for this year.
+In David’s words, “After the insanity of the early summer of 2013 (creating two special 110th anniversary pieces for Harley-Davidson, traveling, etc), I forced myself to slow down for a moment when considering my Sturgis commemorative for 2013.
 “Once Upon a Time…” is a very calming piece of art, one that reflects a slower pace and the simple beauty of the Black Hills countryside.
 This is a work that I must confess I NEEDED to do.
 Just to relax, take some time and enjoy the ART of painting.”

 I expanded the concept to include those collectors who might not be able to attend one of the events.
 They can reserve their prints simply by responding to the announcement email we now send a few weeks prior to each event.
 Obviously, it makes sense to be on our email list!
 Typically, we set up a gallery at the Gold Dust Casino in Deadwood.
 The announcement email tells everyone where we’ll be each year.

 Categories: Sturgis art, motorcycle art, harley-davidson art, biker art